Local non-Bayesian social learning with stubborn agents: Adversarial setting

 which is simply $\tilde{p}_n$, as defined in \eqref{eqWalkRVsMain}, viewed as a function of the bot in-degrees $d(i) \triangleq d_{in}^B(i)$\footnote{We suppress the sub- and super-scripts to avoid cumbersome notation.}.
 Given a budget $b_n \in \N$, the adversary's problem is then as follows:

 Thus, the adversary's objective function only depends on the agent degrees $\{ d_{out}(i) , d_{in}^A(i) \}_{i \in [n]}$ (e.g.\ numbers of followers and followees on Twitter), and not the topology of the agent sub-graph.
-Consequently, the topology will play no role in this section.
-We reiterate that, by Theorem \ref{thmMain}, solving \eqref{eqOriginalOpt} is equivalent to minimizing beliefs asymptotically for the DCM.\footnote{More precisely, this only holds if the solution of \eqref{eqOriginalOpt} converges in the sense of \ref{assBranchDegSeq}.
-We are unsure if this holds, but we view it as a minor technical point and leave it as an open problem.} For general graph topologies, we treat \eqref{eqOriginalOpt} as a nonrigorous, tractable surrogate for belief minimization, and we will soon show empirically that this is a reasonable choice.
+Consequently, the topology will play no role in this section, i.e.\ we do not require the DCM assumption.
+We reiterate that, by Theorem \ref{thmMain}, solving \eqref{eqOriginalOpt} is equivalent to minimizing estimates asymptotically for the DCM.\footnote{More precisely, this only holds if the solution of \eqref{eqOriginalOpt} converges in the sense of \ref{assBranchDegSeq}.
+We are unsure if this holds, but we view it as a minor technical point and leave it as an open problem.} For general graph topologies, we treat \eqref{eqOriginalOpt} as a nonrigorous but tractable surrogate for estimate minimization, and we will soon show empirically that this is a reasonable choice.